Graham Forbes: Current appointments

-Forbes is currently Chair of the Mental Welfare Commission for Scotland, Chair of OSCR (Office of the Scottish Charity Regulator) and Chair of Court, Edinburgh Napier University.
+Forbes is currently Chair of OSCR (Office of the Scottish Charity Regulator) and Chair of Court, Edinburgh Napier University.
 He also serves on the Armed Forces Pay Review Body and the Security Vetting Appeals Panel.
 In addition he is the Honorary Consul of Portugal in Edinburgh.

 Previous appointments

-Forbes' previous appointments include HM (lay) Inspector of Constabulary; the General Medical Council; the Scottish Consumer Council; the Parole Board of Scotland; the Scottish Board of the Royal College of Anaesthetists; the Scottish Community Education Council and the Edinburgh Board of Manpower Services Commission.
+Forbes' previous appointments include HM (lay) Inspector of Constabulary; the General Medical Council; the Scottish Consumer Council; the Parole Board of Scotland; the Scottish Board of the Royal College of Anaesthetists; the Scottish Community Education Council, the Mental Welfare Commission for Scotland, and the Edinburgh Board of Manpower Services Commission.
 He is an Honorary Doctor of Napier University.
 He chaired the Scottish Executive's Expert Group on MMR.
 In January 2002, he became chairman of the board of the Scottish Criminal Cases Review Commission (SCCRC), having been a board member since its inception in 1999.
 He ceased to be a member on 31 December 2008, having served the maximum period permitted by statute.

 He was appointed a CBE in 2003 for public service in Scotland.